jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Citations and ways to feed and sync those with the documents you write.md

 ## MSWord

-Well, I guess we stick with the exsting plugin as long as it lasts (some folks use Office 365 and I don't know if that one's still compatible).
+Well, I guess we stick with the existing plugin as long as it lasts (some folks use Office 365 and I don't know if that one's still compatible).

 - https://github.com/zotero/zotero-word-for-windows-integration
 - https://www.zotero.org/support/word_processor_plugin_manual_installation